Staff Product Designer, Feb 2021 – Sep 2021

 I was hired by The New York Times to be Wirecutter's first product designer, following its acquisition in 2016.
 I built the design team from the ground up, hiring and managing 4 designers, and leading us through a major redesign in 2017.
 You can still see the core experience of that work on Wirecutter.com today.

-Day to day, I provided leadership, strategy, and hands-on design, collaborat with product, tech, and editorial to define and execute on our vision for the company.
-I gather requirements, conduct research, and (on a good day) contribute designs.
+Day to day, I provided leadership, strategy, and hands-on design, collaborated with product, tech, and editorial to define and execute on our vision for the company.
+I gathered requirements, conducted research, and contributed designs as an IC.

 In addition, I introduced Wirecutter to user research, co-managed our A/B testing program, and — on one memorable day — sniffed dozens of bacon grease-soaked rags in the name of finding the best laundry detergent.